 Claim 4: Compound Z, having formula 3.

 Receptor R and its natural ligand are proposed as a drug target.
 Compounds that antagonise receptor R are proposed to have physiological effects that may be useful in therapeutic treatment.
 The aim is to identify lead compounds as a basis for further screening and testing of combinatorial libraries.
 A library is described as providing many possible structurally different compounds.
 Examples show that the method of claim 1 can be used to identify compounds affecting the physiological effect of binding of the natural ligand to the receptor.
 Only compounds X, Y and Z were shown to have such effects, but they do not appear to share a significant structural element.
-The description is silent with regard to the both the relationship between the structure and activity of the claimed compounds and the relationship between the structure of receptor R and the structure of the compounds.
+The description is silent with regard to both the relationship between the structure and activity of the claimed compounds and the relationship between the structure of receptor R and the structure of the compounds.

 Receptor R, its biological function, and its natural ligand are known in the prior art.
 No compounds that function as antagonists of receptor R are known.